 (Crdeit: A. Peffley photo)

 PRO Class Hydroplanes We Have Owned & Raced: Excalibur I (our OSY-400/C-Stock racing class hydro) was sold to a California boat racer in 2008.
 Excalibur II has been modified to Union Internationale Motonautique (UIM) hull construction safety standards for the O-125 class of hydroplane racing.
 Excalibur III was purchased in Florida after the 2008 UIM/APBA F-250 World's Cup from the Italian Cremona Racing Team.
 Excalibur III is an Italian Mostes hull powered by an Italian Rossi GRM 250cc (opposed twin cylinder) outboard racing motor.
 Ed Karelsen and his son built Excalibur II in Seattle with aircraft quality composite materials.
 Excalibur II has run a Japanese Yamato 250cc racing motor in the past; it is now be equipped with a Rossi GRM 125cc (single cylinder) or optional GRM 250cc (two cylinder) outboard racing motor.
-The Excalibur III Mostes hydro was sold to Mike Schmidt Racing in December, 2011, and is now back in Region 10 with a fifth US owner.
+The Excalibur III Mostes hydro was sold to Mike Schmidt Racing in December, 2011, and is back in Region 10 with a fifth US owner.
 Many new US PRO hydro designs have benefited from studying the Mostes hull design.

 Racing Equipment Descriptions: PRO racing motors have one adjustable expansion pipe per cylinder (two pipes that are linked by a bar for the 250cc motors.)
 The pipe slide on header pipes and are controlled by a foot pedal (like in our hydro) or hand lever near the throttle.
 The straight exhaust pipe is spring-loaded to return to the normal driving position (in or out, depending on the driver's preference and the type of race start.)
 I prefer to "pull the pipes" for acceleration and milling before a APBA-style clock start.
 UIM-style exhaust pipes have aluminum muffler tips installed at the end of the pipes for quieter running.
 Both Rossi racing motors share many spare parts; the bore size is the same for the cylinders, they share the same carburetor models and fuel feed requirements, and the ignition types are identical.